Kettle Creek Reservoir

 Kettle Creek Reservoir is a reservoir at Kettle Creek State Park in Leidy Township, Clinton County, Pennsylvania in the United States.
 It is open to some recreational boating, fishing and ice fishing.
 It was constructed by the U.S. Army Corps of Engineers in 1961.
 Gas powered motors are prohibited on the reservoir.
 Motorized boats must be powered by electric motors only.
 Sailboats, rowboats, canoes, kayaks, and paddleboats are permitted on the waters of the lake.
 All boats must be properly registered with any state.
 The swimming area at the lake is on the northern end of the reservoir.
 Swim at your own risk.
 Lifeguards are not provided.

-Alvin R. Bush Dam on Kettle Creek is an earth and rockfill, flood control dam.
+The Kettle Creek Reservoir is impounded by the Alvin R. Bush Dam.
+The dam is an earth and rockfill, flood control dam.
 It stands at a maximum height of 165 ft above the stream bed and is 1,350 ft across.
 The reservoir has a capacity of 75,000 acre.ft at the spillway crest.
 It covers 160 acre and is 2.2 mi long.
 Alvin R. Bush Dam controls about 226 sqmi of the Kettle Creek drainage area.
 This is 92% of the total Kettle Creek drainage area.
 The dam is named in the honor of former US House Representative for Pennsylvania's 15th District Alvin Ray Bush.